cran-task-views/MedicalImaging/MedicalImaging.md

     Theory](http://imaging.mrc-cbu.cam.ac.uk/imaging/PrinciplesRandomFields).
     It also includes ICA and NGCA (non-Gaussian Components Analysis) based methods.
+-   `r pkg("AnalyzeFMRI")` also offers tools for fMRI processing, including smoothing and spatial/temporary ICA, as well as providing a cross-platform graphical interface based on Tcl/Tk.
 -   Neuroimage is an R package (currently only available within the `r rforge("neuroim")` project on R-Forge) that provides data structures and input/output routines for functional brain